Exuma (album): In popular culture

-Nina Simone recorded covers of "Dambala" and "Exuma, the Obeah Man" (which she retitled Obeah Woman, respectively) on her 1974 record, It Is Finished.
+Nina Simone recorded covers of "Dambala" and "Exuma, the Obeah Man" (which she re-titled "Obeah Woman") on her 1974 record, It Is Finished.

 “You Don’t Know What’s Going On” was featured in the 1970 nihilist comedy film Joe and was included on the film’s soundtrack.

 "Exuma, the Obeah Man" was featured (playing from vinyl, with the album cover visible) in the 2022 film Nope, with the song being featured on the film's soundtrack.